Zlabst/admitad-js/README.md

     window.AdmitadFrameEvent.setScrollToFrame(true);

-To resize a parent window so that to fit the frame body.
+To resize the parent window so that to fit the frame body.

     window.AdmitadFrameEvent.resizeParent();

-To send iframe path in parent window.
+To send a iframe path in the parent window.
 The path will be set as *path* query parameter with History API.

     window.AdmitadFrameEvent.setTrackPath(true);